hinterlab/gridfieldextras/README.md

 The `GridFieldUploadFile` component allows files to be uploaded into a selected folder and then added to the gridfields relation list.

 ![Upload File](docs/en/_images/gridfielduploadfile.png)

+### Versioned Grid Field Sortable Rows

+The `VersionedGridFieldSortableRows` component allows versioned objects (stage, live) to be sorted in a model admin.
+Both the stage and live tables will be updated.